DesconBelgrade/Klimerko/README.md

 # Updating Firmware
 This step is for those who've already built their Klimerko and wish to update its firmware to the latest version.

+## Updating Wirelessly (OTA)
+> Use this method if your Klimerko is currently on firmware version 2.0.0 or above.
+- Download ***"Klimerko_Firmware.bin"*** from the newest release on the [Releases Page](https://github.com/DesconBelgrade/Klimerko/releases)
+- Connect your Klimerko to power.
+- Take off the 3D printed cover (if present).
+- Hold the ***"FLASH"*** button on the NodeMCU board for 2 seconds and then let go (Klimerko's LED should turn on and stay solid blue, indicating WiFi Configuration Mode is on).
+- Using your computer, connect to WiFi Network  **"KLIMERKO-***XXXXXX***"** using password ***"ConfigMode"***
+- Klimerko's WiFi Configuration Portal may automatically open outside of your browser once you connect to it, but ignore it in this case.
+- Open the browser on your computer and navigate to ***192.168.4.1***.
+Klimerko's WiFi Configuration Portal should open.
+- Click the  **UPDATE** button.
+- Click *"Browse"* and select the *Klimerko_Firmware.bin* file you downloaded earlier.
+- Click the red **UPDATE** button and wait for it to confirm that the update is finished.

+## Updating using Arduino IDE
+> Use this method if your Klimerko is on a firmware older than v2.0.0.
 - Plug in the USB cable into your Klimerko and your computer
 - [Download the latest Klimerko Firmware](https://github.com/DesconBelgrade/Klimerko/archive/master.zip)
 - Unzip the file, open it and go to “*Klimerko_Firmware*” folder